cuzfrog/sbt-tmpfs/README.md

 In fact, _Mount_ mode is recommended.
 It's easier to handle in most cases, and not likely to cause some unexpectation.

-(currently I haven't figured out how to properly deal with super privilege.
+You can set below in your build.sbt.

-You need to manually execute task `tmpfsOn` to mount and sync.
-Help requested..)
+    tmpfsDirectoryMode := TmpfsDirectoryMode.Mount

-You can set `tmpfsDirectoryMode := TmpfsDirectoryMode.Mount` in your build.sbt.
+    onLoad in Global := (onLoad in Global).value andThen (Command.process(s";project1/tmpfsOn;project2/tmpfsOn", _))

 Changing mode after the other has been done, will cause some minor inconsistency.
 For example: if `target` has been mounted first, `tmpfsLink` task may have no effect.